-Following receipt of this report, the referring practitioner will consider the need for further treatment, before further allied health services may be provided (to a maximum of 10 services per calendar year).
+Following receipt of this report, the referring practitioner will consider the need for further treatment, before further allied health services may be provided.

 Further information about Medicare Benefits Schedule items is available form Department of Health and Ageing's website at www.health.gov.au/mbsonline.